Mach-O: Minimum OS version

 A load command starting with type 0x00000032 is used to specify the minimum OS version information.

 The Platform type the binary is intended to run on are as follows:

 The 32-bit version value is read as a 16-bit value and two 8-bit values.
 A 32-bit version value of 0x000D0200 breaks down as 0x000D which is 13 in value, then the next 8-bits is 0x02 which is 2 in value, then the last 8-bits is 0x00 which is zero in value giving a version number of 13.2.0v.
 The SDK version value is read the same way.

 The number of tools to create the binary is a set of entries that are read as follows:

 The tool type values are as follows:

 The version number is read the same as OS version and SDK version.

 With the introduction of Mac OS X 10.6 platform the Mach-O file underwent a significant modification that causes binaries compiled on a computer running 10.6 or later to be (by default) executable only on computers running Mac OS X 10.6 or later.
 The difference stems from load commands that the dynamic linker, in previous Mac OS X versions, does not understand.
 Another significant change to the Mach-O format is the change in how the Link Edit tables (found in the __LINKEDIT section) function.
-In 10.6 these new Link Edit tables are compressed by removing unused and unneeded bits of information, however Mac OS X 10.5 and earlier cannot read this new Link Edit table format.
+In 10.6 these new Link Edit tables are compressed by removing unused and unneeded bits of information; however, Mac OS X 10.5 and earlier cannot read this new Link Edit table format.
 To make backwards-compatible executables, the linker flag "-mmacosx-version-min=" can be used.

 Other implementations

-A Mach-O application can be run on different operating systems or OS as long as a Mach-O binary image exists that matches the core type in your computer.
-Most desktops are x86, meaning that a Mach-O with an x86 binary will run without problems if you load the sections into memory.
-If the Mach-O is designed for iPhone, which has an ARM core, then you would need a PC with an ARM core (does not have to be apple silicon ARM) to run it; otherwise, you would have to change ARM encoded instructions to equivalent x86 encoded instructions.
-The problem of loading and directly executing a Mach-O is undefined symbols that call functions/methods from other Mach-O binaries that do not exist on another operating system.
-Some symbols can call other equivalent functions in the different operating systems or even call adaptor functions to make other binary function calls behave like the macOS equivalents.
-The Mach-O files stored on the device can vary between iPhone (iOS), macOS, watchOS, and tvOS.
-Causing differences in function calls from undefined symbols.
+Mach-O parsers and editors

+It is not uncommon for security researchers and others to work with Mach-O files from places other than a Mac computer.
+Programs that allow parsing or even editing the data structure of Mach-O (as a file format) are commonplace.